 TCP/IP Data Communication Library

-The SuperCom for TCP/IP data communication library provides an optimized Data Communication Engine, which handles concurrent connections and event driven data communication.
 This efficient Data Communication Engine provides maximum functionality, reduced CPU load and low resource consumption.
-Hence, the SuperCom for TCP/IP library enables building solid high performance Client / Server applications with high throughput.
+Hence, the SuperCom for TCP/IP library enables building solid high performance TCP Server & Client applications with high data throughput and short response times, especially important for time critical protocols and applications.
+Perform fast and secure file transfer via tcp/ip sockets.

 Event Driven Data Communication